 1. What is MBR?

-MBR is a short form of Master Boot Record, it is an old schema for the outdated computer system.
-MBR was introduced in 1983 and is fully compatible with the older Motherboards and CPUs.
+MBR is a short form of Master Boot Record; it is an old schema for an outdated computer system.
+MBR was introduced in 1983 and is fully compatible with older Motherboards and CPUs.
 It contains all the information related to the disk, such as partitions, disk space, etc. Moreover, it provides details about OS as it can be required for booting the system.

 1.1.
 Limitations of MBR

-There are some limitations of using the MBR Partition Style, we have mentioned some major of them below:
+There are some limitations to using the MBR Partition Style.
+We have mentioned some major of them below: